exasol/advanced-analytics-framework/doc/user_guide/user_guide.md

 # Advanced Analytics Framework User Guide

-The Advanced Analytics Framework (AAF) enables implementing complex data analysis algorithms with Exasol.
-Users can use the features of AAF in their custom implementations.
+The Advanced Analytics Framework (AAF) allows you to implement advanced analytics algorithms — like PageRank or K-Means — that run iteratively inside the Exasol database.
+It bridges the gap between Python (for data science logic) and Lua (for database-side execution control), enabling complex workflows to be run within a single transaction context.

 AAF employs Lua scripts and User Defined Functions (UDFs).
 The Lua scripts are orchestrating the UDFs while the UDFs are performing the actual analytic functions.